International and national leaders

 As Assistant to the Director, Stewart collaborated with staff on servicing USW members, oversaw District programs and worked with the union’s allies and USW employers.
 He also participated in the union’s international initiatives to build global worker solidarity and began serving on the Canadian Nuclear Workers Council – a body promoting nuclear literacy and the safe use of nuclear energy – on behalf of USW members in that industry.

 Through his union activism, Stewart made the connection between workers’ rights and politics.
-He currently serves as Executive Vice-President of the Ontario wing of the New Democratic Party (NDP) – Canada’s only labour party co-founded by Steelworkers.
+From 2022 to 2025, he was Executive Vice-President of the Ontario wing of the New Democratic Party (NDP) – co-founded by Steelworkers and Canada’s only labour party.

 Past Canadian directors